 However, you can also experiment with different recipes depending on your preferences.
 Use 1:2 for a stronger coffee or, if you’re aiming for something more like a lungo, try 1:4 or even 1:5.

-Remember, there is no “best recipe:” there’s simply the recipe that best suits your coffee and your tastes.
+Remember, there is no “best recipe” for a barista quality espresso.
+There’s simply the recipe that best suits your coffee and your tastes.

 However, regardless of the recipe you choose, it helps to measure the coffee and water with a scale.
 You’ll notice that many specialty baristas weigh both the ground coffee and the extracted shot.
 This allows them to use exactly the right ratio and ensure the exact same delicious coffee every single time.
 And it’s a process that’s easy for home baristas to also do.